M0nica/react-ssr-hydration-talk/keeping-ssr-cool-with-react-hydration.md

 ---

-# Important Notes
+# Important Note

-- User or browser-specific data is not available in the server when HTML for the site is generated (i.e., window size, authentication status, local storage etc)
+- User or browser-specific data is not available in the server when static HTML for the site is generated (i.e., window size, authentication status, local storage etc)

+- Static-site-generation (SSG) is when all of the pages for a site are generated at build time

 ![inline](images/target-nav.gif)

 ^ In this image you'll see that the store location data, my username and items in shopping cart were not available on initial page load.
 Patterns like this can be common on server-side rendered applications.

 ---
 # What could go wrong? 😅

+ - Layout shifts that only appear in production
+ - Errors that only appear at build-time

+---

+# Debugging SSG Hydration Issues 🐞

 ![inline](images/what-could-go-wrong.gif)